rsennrich/ParZu/README.md

 Rico Sennrich, Gerold Schneider, Martin Volk and Martin Warin (2009):
    A New Hybrid Dependency Parser for German.
 In: Proceedings of GSCL Conference, Potsdam.

+Rico Sennrich, Martin Volk and Gerold Schneider (2013):
+   Exploiting Synergies Between Open Resources for German Dependency Parsing, POS-tagging, and Morphological Analysis.
+   In: Proceedings of the International Conference Recent Advances in Natural Language Processing 2013, Hissar, Bulgaria.

 CONTACT
 -------